 Only connect the CAN_H and CAN_L lines to the bus, don't inter-connect the ground wire or swap the H and L lines and only wire in the 120R termination resistor if required.

-If you are connecting two CAN controllers together then it is vital that the 120R resistors positioned at either end of the bus are wired in to correctly terminate the network, the network will not operate correctly without them.
+When connecting two or more CAN controllers together then it is vital that the bus is terminated correctly or the network will not operate correctly.
+If 120R termination resistors are used these should be positioned between the H and L lines at the furthest ends of the bus to correctly terminate the network, the network will not operate correctly without them.
 A quick resistance check across the H & L lines should give approximately 60 Ohms if all is wired up correctly.